29 Best Places To Visit in Mysore | Ultimate Tourist Guide

 When visiting Somanathapura, don’t miss the nearby Talakadu deserts, just 24 kilometers away along the River Kaveri.
 This scenic spot adds to the beauty of the entire experience, making it one of the most unforgettable places to visit in Mysore.

-St. Philomena’s Church is a historic and striking landmark and ranked sixth in my list of places to visit in Mysore, established by Mummadi Krishnaraja Wadiyar in 1843.
+St. Philomena’s Church is a historic and striking landmark and ranked sixth in my list of places to visit in Mysore in one day, established by Mummadi Krishnaraja Wadiyar in 1843.

 Located in the heart of the city, it is renowned for its Neo-Gothic architecture, inspired by the Cologne Cathedral in Germany.